MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/guid.md

 api_type:
 - COM
 ms.assetid: e3608c47-06be-4476-a6ef-060fac252387
-description: "Describes a globally unique identifier (GUID)."
+description: "Describes a globally unique identifier (GUID).
+Message store and address book providers generate a GUID to use in their MAPIUID structure."
 ---

 # GUID